802Tophat/Find-Transit/README.md

     pip install -r requirements.txt

 ## Usage
-    usage: findtransit.py [-h] start stop direction
+    usage: findtransit.py [-h] route start direction

     Example:  findtransit.py "METRO Blue Line" "Target Field Station Platform 1" South

     positional arguments:
-    start       Route name or number of the transit line you are joining. stop        Transit Station where you will get off. direction   Direction you plan to go - North, South, East, West
+        route       Route name of the transit line you are joining. start       Transit Station where you will get off. direction   Direction you plan to go - North, South, East, West

     optional arguments:
     -h, --help  show this help message and exit

 ## Example
-In this example we are looking for the next train on available on the "Metro Blue Line" leaving from "Target Field Station 2" and going South.
+In this example we are looking for the next train available on the "Metro Blue Line" leaving from "Target Field Station 2" and going South.

     findtransit.py "METRO Blue Line" "Target Field Station Platform 2" south